badjeff/zmk-pmw3610-driver/README.md

-        /* keep the sensor awake while ZMK activity state is ACTIVE, fallback to normal downshift mode after ZMK goes into IDLE / SLEEP mode. thus, the sensor would be a `wakeup-source` */ };
+        /* keep the sensor awake while ZMK activity state is ACTIVE, fallback to normal downshift mode after ZMK goes into IDLE / SLEEP mode. thus, the sensor would be a `wakeup-source` */

+        force-awake-4ms-mode;
+        /* while force-awake is acitvated, enable this mode to force sampling per 4ms, where the default sampling rate is 8ms. */ /* NOTE: apply this mode if you need 250Hz with direct USB connection. */ };
 };